Are you a US healthcare professional?

 Table showing NCCN guidelines recommendations for RYTELO based on first and second line patient types.

-Note: All category recommendations are Category 2A unless otherwise indicated.
+Note: All category recommendations are Category 2A unless otherwise indicated.1,¶

-*Category 1: Based upon high-level evidence (≥1 randomized phase 3 trials or high-quality, robust meta-analyses), there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate.1
+Category 1: Based upon high-level evidence (≥1 randomized phase 3 trials or high-quality, robust meta-analyses), there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate.

-Category 2A: Based upon lower-level evidence, there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate.1
+Category 2A: Based upon lower-level evidence, there is uniform NCCN consensus (≥85% support of the Panel) that the intervention is appropriate.

 References: 1.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myelodysplastic Syndromes V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myelodysplastic Syndromes V.3.2026. © National Comprehensive Cancer Network, Inc. 2026.
 All rights reserved.
-Accessed April 8, 2025.
+Accessed January 12, 2026.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
 2. RYTELO.
 Prescribing information.
 Geron Corp.; 2024.

 INDICATION